Aliases for GP6 Gene

 GeneCards Summary for GP6 Gene

 GP6 (Glycoprotein VI Platelet) is a Protein Coding gene.
-Diseases associated with GP6 include Bleeding Disorder, Platelet-Type, 11 and Cervical Adenosarcoma.
-Among its related pathways are Platelet activation, signaling and aggregation and Platelet Aggregation Inhibitor Pathway, Pharmacodynamics.
-GO annotations related to this gene include receptor activity and collagen binding.
-An important paralog of this gene is LILRB3.
+Diseases associated with GP6 include Bleeding Disorder, Platelet-Type, 11 and Sticky Platelet Syndrome.
+Among its related pathways are Cell surface interactions at the vascular wall and Platelet Aggregation Inhibitor Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include collagen binding.
+An important paralog of this gene is LILRB1.

 Collagen receptor involved in collagen-induced platelet adhesion and activation.
 Plays a key role in platelet procoagulant activity and subsequent thrombin and fibrin formation.
 This procoagulant function may contribute to arterial and venous thrombus formation.
-The signaling pathway involves the FcR gamma-chain, the Src kinases (likely Fyn/Lyn), the adapter protein LAT and leads to the activation of phospholipase C gamma2.
+The signaling pathway involves the FcR gamma-chain, the Src kinases (likely FYN or LYN) and SYK, the adapter protein LAT and leads to the activation of PLCG2.